RTVision/esbuild-dynamic-import/README.md

   ### Filter
    The Filter parameter is used to reduce the scope of the file search.

-   I set it to just our local source directory, but by default it will search through every js file that is not marked as external
+   I set it to just search our local source directory, but by default it will search through every js file that is not marked as external

 ## License